astenmies/cool-docs/go-cheatsheet.md

 ## First coding mission
 - At Go Airlines we offer three classes of flight; First, Business and Economy.
 - Since last year, we cover five destinations;  Florence, Lisbon, Oslo, Perth and Tokyo.
-- On our web app, we want to display four flights at the time in the featured section, of which one will be highlighted.
+- On our web app, we want to display four featured flights at the time in a specific section, of which one will be highlighted.
 - The featured flights need to be randomly picked.

 ## Similar cases